Efficient Video Transformers with Spatial-Temporal Token Selection: Spatial-Temporal Token Selection

-We follow~\cite{berthet2020learning} to perform forward and backward operations to solve Eqn~\ref{topk}.
+We follow~\cite{berthet2020learning} to perform forward and backward operations to solve Eqn.~\ref{topk}.

-\textbf{Forward: } A smoothed version of the Top-K operation in Eqn~\ref{topk} could be implemented by taking expectations with respect to the random perturbations:
+\textbf{-- Forward: } A smoothed version of the Top-K operation in Eqn.~\ref{topk} could be implemented by taking the expectation with respect to random perturbations:

-where $\sigma$ is a temperature parameter and $\mathbf{Z}$ is a random noise vector sampled from the uniform Gaussian distribution.
+where $\mathbf{Z}$ is a random noise vector sampled from the uniform Gaussian distribution and $\sigma$ is a hyper-parameter controlling the noise variance.
 In practice, we run the Top-K algorithm for \textit{n} (which is set to 500 in all our experiments) times, and compute the expectation of \textit{n} independent samples.

-\textbf{Backward: } Following~\cite{abernethy2016perturbation}, the Jacobian of the above forward pass can be calculated as:
+\textbf{-- Backward: } Following~\cite{abernethy2016perturbation}, the Jacobian of the above forward pass can be calculated as: